-Fully managed devices with work profiles are for Government-furnished devices used for both work and personal purposes.
+Work profiles on company-owned devices are for Government-furnished devices used for both work and personal purposes.
 The organization still manages the entire device; however, the separation of work data and apps into a work profile allows organizations to enforce two separate sets of policies.
 For example:

-- A stronger set of policies for the work profile that applies to all work apps and data. - A more lightweight set of policies for the personal profile that applies to the user's personal apps and data.
+- A stronger set of policies for the work profile that applies to all work apps and data - A more lightweight set of policies for the personal profile that applies to the user's personal apps and data